EdwinLamarWalker/azure-tasks-wireshark/README.md

 <h2>List of Prerequisites</h2>

 - Have 2 Virtual Machines up In Azure (Windows and Linux.)
-- Download Wire shark and open powershell in windows virtual machine.
+- Download Wireshark and open powershell in windows virtual machine.
 - Send icmp traffic in the Powershell command-line.
-- Access Inbound NSG(Network security group) And Deny Traffic.
+- Access Inbound NSG(Network security group) Or Firewall And deny Traffic.
-- Item 4
+- Create Firewall ruleS that "DENY" ICMP traffic then "ALLOW" traffic and Observe.
-- Item 5
+- Close out and delete all resource groups and materials used for the lab in Azure.

 <h2> Steps</h2>

 ![image](https://github.com/EdwinLamarWalker/azure-tasks-wireshark/assets/147763790/6b2dee65-325e-4cc7-9cea-8c47874b980e)

 <p>
 Before Opening up your virtual machine, we must first check our resource group to check a couple of things.
 First to see if your vm1 and vm2 are created in the same RG(Resource Group.)
 Then to verify they were put under the same network group as well as the same region.
-This is important for if your Virtual machines arent under the same virtual network the private Ip Address they have will be the same and not different (You wont be able to send traffic from your vm1 toward your vm2.) </p>
+This is important for if your Virtual machines aren't under the same virtual network the private Ip Address they have will be the same and not different (You wont be able to send traffic from your vm1 toward your vm2.) </p>
 <br />

 ![image](https://github.com/EdwinLamarWalker/azure-tasks-wireshark/assets/147763790/392d2cd8-9647-425c-9bc0-0069c9dfdf76)

 Once You have went and copied your vm1 (Windows Virtual Machine Ip) you search remote desktop in windows search bar and Paste that into it.
 The same username and password you created from your last lab will be used to sign into your vm.
-This Would be the same as signing into a customers computer remotely using their Ip address and infromation given.
+This Would be the same as signing into a customers computer remotely using their Ip address and information given.
 </p>
 <br />